X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Discussion

 \end{enumerate}

-Using the radio data, \citet{b92} found the distance of IGR J17091-3624 to be 10$-$17 kpc assuming black hole mass to be 10 M$_{\odot}$.
-We used the distance of IGR J17091-3624 to be 14$\pm$3 kpc and the compact object mass to be 10 M$_{\odot}$ to calculate the mass accretion rate of IGR J17091-3624 relative to the GRS 1915+105.
-In case of GRS 1915+105, we assume the mass, the distance and the disk inclination angle with respect to observer's line of sight to be 14.0$\pm$4 M$_{\odot}$, 12$\pm$2 kpc and 70$^o$ respectively.
-The mass accretion rate at inner disk can be derived using energy conservation law and Virial theorem.
-Assuming the disk radiation to be blackbody and considering both side of the disk, we get :
+Using the radio data, \citet{b92} found the distance of IGR J17091$-$3624 to be 10$-$17 kpc assuming black hole mass to be 10 M$_{\odot}$.
+Later, \citet{b85} estimated the mass of 6 M$_{\odot}$.
+We assume here the black hole mass to be 8 $\pm$ 2 M$_{\odot}$.
+We use the distance of IGR J17091$-$3624 to be 14$\pm$3 kpc to calculate the mass accretion rate of IGR J17091$-$3624 relative to the GRS 1915+105.
+In case of GRS 1915+105, we assume the mass, the distance and the disk inclination angle with respect to observer's line of sight to be 10.1$\pm$0.4 M$_{\odot}$ \citep{b79}, 12.5$\pm$2.1 kpc and 70$^o$ \citep{b89} respectively.
+The mass accretion rate at the inner disk can be derived using the energy conservation law and the Virial theorem.
+Using simple analytical approach and assuming the disk radiation to be blackbody \& considering both side of the disk, the mass accretion rate is \citep{b23} :

 where $\sigma$ is the Boltzmann constant, G is the gravitational constant and T$_{in,keV}$ is the inner disk temperature in keV and R$_{in,km}$ is given by the equation